Skip to content

 St. John’s is proud to be an educationally inclusive school.
 The achievement, well-being and perspective of every person in the school matters and this is made evident in our vision and ethos.

 Our school is a rich, diverse community where everyone, no matter what their background or ability, is encouraged to look to the horizon for the possibilities of what can be achieved, both for themselves and those around them.
-In a safe, empathic learning environment we offer the best possible education, support and guidance we can, to every child in our care.

 We are a school for all of Bristol.